 Several reviews have been undertaken to better understand the KT process, including barriers and facilitators of KT, the role of context and institutions and effective KT approaches (21-24).
 However, to our knowledge, there are no reviews that have systematically synthesised literature on researchers’ KT capacity and practice or interventions for improving their KT capacity and practice, either in general or in LMIC settings.
 Therefore, there is limited understanding as to the extent to which researchers are engaged in KT or what types of supports or interventions encourage and enhance their KT practice.
-(25-28)(25-27)(27, 28)(25-27)(27, 28)
+A LMIC-specific focus is warranted given the inherent challenges related to equity that LMIC researchers and research institutions face (25-28).
+Health research capacity in LMICs is insufficient (25-27).
+In addition, research in LMIC regions is largely funded by donors from HICs (27, 28).
+Typically, a requirement for accessing the funding is the formation of partnerships between LMIC and HIC researchers which are led by the HIC researchers (25-27).
+These issues compromise the extent to which the research produced aligns to country research priorities, is perceived as relevant and credible and is ultimately taken up in policy and practice (27, 28).

-This paper attempts to partly address this knowledge gap by describing and synthesising published evidence on researchers’ KT capacity, practice and supporting interventions in LMIC settings..
-It is anticipated that the review will provide a better understanding of the scope, quality and primary outcomes of the available evidence-base, thereby offering guidance to interested KT practitioners, funders, researchers and research institutions on how to strengthen KT efforts in LMIC settings.
+This review paper attempts to partly address this knowledge gap by describing and synthesising published evidence on researchers’ KT capacity, practice and supporting interventions in LMIC settings.
+The review will contribute to a better understanding of the scope, quality and primary outcomes of the available evidence-base, thereby offering guidance to interested KT practitioners, funders, researchers and research institutions on how to strengthen KT efforts in LMIC settings.

 METHODOLOGY

-A structured review of published literature was undertaken to understand the evidence-base on KT capacity, practices and support among LMIC researchers’ and research institutions.
-In this paper, ‘support’ refers to interventions or support (structures and processes) for improving researchers’ and research institutions’ KT practice.
-The review method modeled the systematic review process but without strict adherence to study selection criteria.
-This method was used due to the paucity of high quality publications focusing on KT capacity, practice and support among LMIC researchers and research institutions (17).
-The selection criteria were also purposely broad to capture the full range of the evidence-base on LMIC researchers’ and research institutions’ KT capacity, practice and support.
-Therefore, the review was inclusive of all types of peer-reviewed literature without limitation to publication type and quality.

-(29)(29)(29)
+We conducted a systematised review of published studies as described by Grant and Booth (29).
+Our review modelled the systematic review process except we included all types of peer-reviewed literature without limitation to publication type and quality.
+This review poses the broad question: what is known about the KT capacity, practice and support among LMIC researchers and research institutions?
+In the remainder of this section the steps undertaken to complete the review are outlined.

 Search strategy